pycom/pycom-documentation/content/pymakr-online/toolsfeatures.md

 # Create a new file or folder

-To create a file or folder in Pymakr Online, disregarding how you opened it, you just need to right click on the folder you want to create the file or folder in.
+To create a file or folder in Pymakr Online, disregarding of how you opened it, you just need to right click on the folder you want to create the file or folder in.

 ![](/gitbook/assets/pymakr-online/pymakr-create-folder.jpg)